Perennial

 Plant rhizomes in mid-summer with the top half exposed — buried rhizomes rot.
 Full sun is essential for bloom.
 Divide every 3–4 years in summer.
 Cut back fans to 6 inches after dividing.
 Siberian iris like more moisture and tolerate some shade.

-See iris in your own yard before you plant.
-Upload a photo to Arden and visualize complete garden designs featuring iris alongside companion plants.
+Upload a photo and Arden visualizes full garden designs featuring iris alongside companion plants.

 Frequently Asked Questions